top of page

 CONCEPT

-The biological mirror, in this way, is an interactive generative interface that reflects the surrounding physical environment (the world of atoms), but after re-synthesizing it within the context of the interactions between the world of genes (differentiation processes of the biological substance) and the world of bits (differentiation processes of the digital substance), through a level of control derived from an interactive social platform (Twitter as a digital society).
+The biological mirror, in this way, is an interactive generative interface that reflects the surrounding physical environment (the world of atoms) but after re-synthesizing it within the context of the interactions between the world of genes (differentiation processes of the biological substance) and the world of bits (differentiation processes of the digital substance) through a level of control derived from an interactive social platform (Twitter as a digital society).
 See the side diagram

 Metaphorically, the generative biological mirror broadens the conceptual scope of the mirror itself, feigning our physical existence.
 Here, the system materializes this fake existence into a digital genotype derived from the biological core system and a digital phenotype derived from the interface appearance.

-© 2019 | Diaa Ahmed Mohamed Ahmedien | All rights reserved
+© 2024 | Diaa Ahmed Mohamed Ahmedien | All rights received

 Unless otherwise indicated, all materials on this website are copyrighted.
-No part of these pages, either text, audio, video, or images, may be used for any purpose unless explicit authorization is given.
+No part of these pages, either text, audio, video, or images, may be used for any purpose unless explicit authorization.
 Therefore, reproduction, modification, storage in a retrieval system, or re-transmission in any form or by any means, electronic, mechanical, or otherwise, is strictly prohibited without prior written permission.

 bottom of page